cupadhyaya/node-js-first-agentic-ai/README.md

 # Node.js First Agentic AI - Simple Guide for Everyone

-Simple spoken English.
-You do not need to be an engineer to understand this.

 This repo demonstrates a very simple Retrieval-Augmented Generation (RAG) application using Node.js and Google Gemini.

 ## What Is RAG?